 The law was created to fix problems as a result of manufacturers using disclaimers on warranties in an unfair or misleading manner.
 The purpose of this act is to make warranties on consumer products (in USA) more readily understood and enforceable and to provide the Federal Trade Commission (of USA) with means to better protect consumers.

-In addition to any consumer product, the Magnuson–Moss Warranty Act is also applicable on automobiles.
+In addition to any consumer product, the Magnuson–Moss Warranty Act is also applicable to automobiles.
 Simply put, as a vehicle owner, you want to ensure your factory/dealer warranty stays intact.
-You ensure routine maintenance such as oil changes, tire rotations and belt replacements, and repairs are completed timely.
-However these routine maintenance and repairs can be completed at a certified, independent repair shop too and the warranty will still remain valid.
+You ensure routine maintenance such as oil changes, tire rotations, and belt replacements, and repairs are completed timely.
+However, these routine maintenances and repairs can be completed at a certified, independent repair shop too and the warranty will still remain valid.

 The Magnuson Moss Warranty Act outlines the requirements of a warrantor and explains that consumers are not required to use branded vehicle parts or complete repairs at a dealership to maintain the warranty.
 Independent repair shops can also service the vehicle.
 For this, the car owner needs to record all maintenance and repairs that are completed on the vehicle and save the receipts for the service, ensuring that the receipts are clearly dated and list an accurate description of the parts supplied and service performed.